-PART VII.-PROTECTION OF TELEGRAPH LINES FROM INJURIOUS AFFECTION BY ELECTRIC LINES OR WORKS.
+PART VII.-PROTECTION OF TELEGRAPH LINES FROM INJURIOUS AFFECTION BY ELECTRIC LINES OF WORKS.

-.
-100. An electric authority shall not except subject to the con- Electric ditions hereinafter contained construct any electric line or do any other work for the generation use or supply of electricity whereby telegraph lines. any telegraph line vested in the Chief Postmaster is or may be 1901, s.
+100. An electric authority shall not except subject to the con- Electric ditions hereinafter contained construct any electric line or do any other work for the generation use or supply of electricity whereby with 12 of any telegraph line vested in the Chief Postmaster is or may be 1901, s.
 140. injuriously affected.

-101. Any telegraph line vested in the Chief Postmaster shall Definition of be deemed to be injuriously affected by a work if telegraphic com- affection. munication by means of such line is in any manner affected by the Cwlth.
+101. Any telegraph line vested in the Chief Postmaster shall Definition of be deemed to be injuriously affected by a work if telegraphic com- affection. munication by means of such line is in any manner affected by the Cwith.
 Ib. s.
 141. work or by any use made of the work.

-102. In the case of an electric tramway or electric lighting Limit of system the electric authority using such tramway or lighting system responsionity in case of injurious shall not be held responsible for its lines or works affecting the lines affection of lines. vested in the Chief Postmaster on which an earthed return is used if such electric authority has adopted all known and reasonable precautions to avoid such injurious affection and has complied with the regulations.
+102. In the case of an electric tramway or electric lighting system the electric authority using such tramway or lighting system shall not be held responsible for its lines or works affecting the lines vested in the Chief Postmaster on which an earthed return is used if such electric authority has adopted all known and reasonable precautions to avoid such injurious affection and has complied with the regulations.